 Head of the unit: Prof. Jany Rademakers, PhD.
 The unit contains 4 research programs:

-The number of people with a chronic illness or disability will increase in the coming years, both among young people and the elderly.
-Our research focuses on what these people need, what they expect and what they do.
-In conducting our research we aim to make a contribution in establishing more appropriate healthcare services for these groups op people, as well as to increase their participation in society.
+The number of people with a chronic illness or disability will increase in the coming years, among young people as well as the elderly.
+Our research focuses on what these people need, what they expect and what they do in their live and living conditions.
+In conducting our research we aim to make a contribution in establishing more appropriate healthcare services for these groups op people.
+Also our research contributes to increasing their participation in society.

 - Nivel research program: Care Demand of the Chronically Ill and Disabled